Port of Mongla

-Also some political and economical influence in Khulna region from the government also prevailing the development and demand the port Mongla.
-Padma Bridge megaproject is a big example of those influence in Khulna region.
+Also political and economical influence in Khulna region from the government has also added to the development and demand of the port of Mongla.
+Padma Bridge mega-project is a big example of such influence in Khulna region.
 Mongla is also a gateway for tourist ships traveling to the largest mangrove forest of world, the Sunderbans.
 It is also marked as a resource of UNESCO World Heritage Site.
 The port also hosts the Mongla Export Processing Zone (Mongla EPZ).

 History

 The port was founded in 1950 to serve the southwestern region of East Bengal.
 It was originally known as Chalna Port.

+In July 2024, India obtained rights to operate the terminal on Mongla port.

 Geography

 It was formerly located at Chalna, about 18 km upstream on the Pasur River but it is now located 48 km south of Khulna city, as established on 11 December 1954.
 The Port is surrounded and protected by the Sundarban mangrove forest.
 The port is situated at the confluence of the Pasur River and the Mongla River.
 It lies about 100 km north of the Bay of Bengal.